wcerfgba/moneylab-nft-essay/nft-bad.md

-despite this, or perhaps as a result of this, institutions to inhibit the free replication of information have been around for centuries: patents have existed since at least 1474 (https://brewminate.com/wp-content/uploads/2018/10/102918-57-History-Copyright-Print-Patent-Invention.png),
+despite this, or perhaps as a result of this, institutions to inhibit the free replication of information have been around for centuries: patents have existed since at least 1474 (https://brewminate.com/wp-content/uploads/2018/10/102918-57-History-Copyright-Print-Patent-Invention.png), and over the years we have seen campaigns around home taping of music (https://upload.wikimedia.org/wikipedia/de/thumb/a/ae/Home_taping_is_killing_music.jpg/1200px-Home_taping_is_killing_music.jpg),